rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/System.md

 ## System operator logged in/out of web-interface is read with S0092

-Verify status S0092 operator logged in/out web-interface  (sxl: >=1.1)
+Verify status S0092 operator logged in/out web-interface

 1. Given the site is connected
 2. Request status